 It's a new year and it's that time when we're all thinking of getting fit and signing up to the gym or forcing ourselves to get back to the gym.
-But for many people this idea fills you with dread, pounding the treadmill or lifting weights doesn't make you feel good or doesn't maintain your interest for very long.
-If you sit firmly in this camp then why not switch it up for 2018 and try a new way to workout - swimming.
+But for many people this idea fills you with dread, pounding the treadmills or lifting weights doesn't make you feel good or doesn't maintain your interest for very long.
+If you sit firmly in this camp, then why not switch it up for 2020 and try a new way to workout - swimming.

-One of the great things about swimming is that it’s ideal for people of all ages.
-If you're young and looking to get into fitness it's the perfect way to start as intensity and difficulty can be as hard or as easy as you decide.
+One of the great things about swimming is that it is ideal for people of all ages.
+If you're young and looking to get into fitness, it's the perfect way to start as intensity and difficulty can be as hard or as easy as you decide.

 Or maybe you're a young parent looking to fit in workout time around your family?
 Swimming is an activity the whole family can get involved with so you can take the kids along and get the whole family fit and healthy together.

-Perhaps you're slightly older and thinking that the gym is a bit too much but you want to stay in shape?
-Then take a dip as swimming is ideal for reducing impact on your joints whilst keeping you fit.
+Perhaps you're slightly older and thinking that the gym is a bit too much, but you want to stay in shape?
+Then take a dip as swimming is ideal for reducing the impact on your joints whilst keeping you fit.

 Fantastic Health Benefits

-Swimming also has a number of benefits for your health that you may not be aware of.
+Swimming also has several benefits for your health that you may not be aware of.
 NHS Choices states that it can help with a number of chronic illnesses such as heart disease, type 2 diabetes and even strokes.

 Look After Your Mental Wellbeing

-So grab your cossie or trunks and head down to the pool (or outdoor swim spot if you're feeling brave this January!) for a fun and effective workout that will leave you feeling refreshed and ready to take on 2018!
+So grab your swimming costume or trunks and head down to the pool (or outdoor swim spot if you're feeling brave this January!) for a fun and effective workout that will leave you feeling refreshed and ready to take on 2020!